Introduction

 Digital rights management

-It is said that Apple's hegemony over iOS has created a walled garden.
+It is said that Apple’s hegemony over iOS has created a walled garden.
 This implies that, in contrast to Android, users have less freedom.
-Opponents claim that by limiting user , limiting management, and limiting app development, this stifles innovation.
+Opponents claim that by limiting user personalization, limiting content management, and limiting app development, this stifles innovation.
 For instance, consumers cannot readily alter the program, and Apple has the ability to remotely uninstall apps.